united-security-providers/usp-core-waap/src/docs/header-filtering.md

 # Header Filtering

-The header filtering feature allows to filter both request and response header filters.
+The header filtering feature allows to filter both request and response headers.

 The two main functionalities are: